airbr/webdev-jeopardy/readme.md

 * This is the ReadMe for a Jeopardy game by Beau Murrah created for Project 1 of WDI7, Atlanta.

-* Credit is given to Dr Mike Hopper, Emily Reese and Andrea Airall for their assistance in production.
-Particularly Dr Hopper for assistance writing two key Javascript functions.
+* Credit is given to Dr Mike Hopper, Emily Reese, Andrea Airall and Chris Burgess for their assistance in production.
+Particularly Dr Hopper for assistance writing two key Javascript functions and Chris Burgess for re-writing one function to make a variable global that made this work.

 --

-### Current version: V1.2
+### Current version: V1.3

 This project intends to meet the [spec defined for Project 1 in the course materials](https://github.com/ATL-WDI-Curriculum/projects/blob/master/project1.md).